in-the-trees/next-jade/app/(single-pages)/colophon/colophon.md

 I reluctantly use Visual Studio Code.

-I would very much like to use [Zed](https://zed.dev) — and I have in the past — but its support for [Supermaven](https://supermaven.com) is poor.
+I would very much like to use [Zed](https://zed.dev) — I used to daily drive it — but its support for [Supermaven](https://supermaven.com) is poor.

-Wait, Supermaven?
-It's an AI coding assistant that's *really* good.
-I was skeptical to try it because I felt like GitHub Copilot was fine, but that's really all it is — fine.
+At this point, I'm reliant on Supermaven an AI coding assistant — it's *really* good.
+I was skeptical to initially try it because I felt like GitHub Copilot was fine, but that's really all it is — fine.
 Supermaven is practically zero-latency compared to GitHub Copilot.

 ## Microblog

 My microblog is the current staple of my site.
-It revolves around the service [Micro.blog](https://micro.blog), essentually leveraging it as a CMS.
+It revolves around the service [Micro.blog](https://micro.blog), leveraging it as a backend.

 The way Micro.blog works is the service takes your posts from a MySQL database and serves them as a static Hugo blog.
-I've hacked together a custom "API" to fetch my posts in Next.js: I created a [custom theme](https://github.com/in-the-trees/micro.blog-api) that, instead of creating static HTML pages, creates static JSON files that I can fetch.
+Users can't simply query the database, so I've had to hack together a custom "API" to fetch my posts within Next.js: I created a [custom Hugo theme](https://github.com/in-the-trees/micro.blog-api) that, instead of generating static HTML pages, generates static JSON that I can fetch.
 I call it a pseudo-API.

 I've strongly considered using Bluesky as the backend for my microblog, even creating an almost completely working partiy [branch](https://github.com/in-the-trees/next-jade/tree/bluesky) implementing it.
 Ultimately, I decided to stick with Micro.blog.
 While Bluesky's actual API was nice to work with, there are things about Micro.blog that I like, such as markdown and the indie-web vibe.
 And while my pseudo-API is the definition of hacky, it works!